e-alfred/nextcloud-scanner/README.md

 ![](./screenshots/scan.png)

-The app will then call out to scanimage to get a scan, and put the result in the specified file:
+The app will then call `scanimage` to get a scan, and save the resulting image with the specified filename:

 ![](./screenshots/result.png)
 ![](./screenshots/show.png)